|US plugs and sockets

-Labre's design has become the standard grounding 15A-125V configuration.
+In 1948 Labre's design has been adopted by NEMA (see below) as the standard grounding 15A-125V configuration.
 Only the ground pin is now U-shaped, rather than flat.

 Grounding receptacle and plug invented by Philip F. Labre.
 Image redrawn from US patent 1672067.
 Application filed May 12, 1927.
 Patented June 5, 1928.